fp-in-bo/jms4s/site/docs/programs/tx-consumer/index.md

 This is where the user of the api can specify its business logic, which can be any effectful operation.

 What `handle` expects is a `TransactionAction[F]`, which can be either:
-- an `TransactionAction.commit`, which will commit the local transaction
+- a `TransactionAction.commit`, which will commit the local transaction
-- an `TransactionAction.rollback`, which will rollback the local transaction (message will be put in the input queue)
+- a `TransactionAction.rollback`, which will rollback the local transaction (message will be put in the input queue)
-- an `TransactionAction.send` in all its forms, which can be used to send 1 or multiple messages to 1 or multiple destinations and then commit the local transaction
+- a `TransactionAction.send` in all its forms, which can be used to send 1 or multiple messages to 1 or multiple destinations and then commit the local transaction

 The consumer can be configured specifying a `concurrencyLevel`, which is used internally to scale the operations (receive and then process up to `concurrencyLevel`).

+## A complete example

 ````scala
 import cats.effect.{ ExitCode, IO, IOApp, Resource }